V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

     |set  |XZ Plates               |                                               |
     |~8m  |10mm belt               |Use the calc for accurate length for your build |

-    * 5 driver board is reccomended
+    * 5 driver board is recommended
-    * Updating to a 24v Power supply is also reccomended if you only have a 12V.
+    * Updating to a 24v Power supply is also recommended if you only have a 12V.
     ---

     **MPCNC Primo to LR4 hardware differences for converting your build**